Coldestadam/SpotifyBSDS200/README.md

 # Understanding Spotify Popularity

 We were able to gather data of Spotify artists and we became interested of what makes an artist "popular".
 We determined artists' popularity based on the number of Spotify followers they have and we contained other variables as well.
 As a glimpse of the other variables we used, we have the number of tracks artists have and the audio characteristics of their music.
-In this report, we dive further down to discover what variables can lead to an increase of followers artists have, or rather their popularity.
+In this report, we dive further down to discover what variables can lead to an increase of followers that an artist can have, or rather their popularity.

 ### Variables
 If you become confused during the report regarding our variables, please return here!